-Monday 31.7.2017 in Latest Developments in Macedonia Country Page
+Monday 31.7.2017 in Latest Developments in North Macedonia Country Page

 As covered in the last update on the CIVICUS Monitor, many in civil society welcomed the end of Macedonia's political crisis and the formation of a new coalition government.
 In this update, CIVICUS Monitor research partner - Balkan Civil Society Development Network (BCSDN) - provides details on the still early and cautious signs for improvement in the situation for civic space in Macedonia.

 As previously featured on the CIVICUS Monitor, the continued and unwarranted harassment of civil society organisations (CSOs) in receipt of foreign funds has stymied the operation of independent civil society since 2016.
 In particular, the unwarranted, multiple financial inspections of twenty-one CSOs affiliated with Open Society Foundation has been described as an "unprecedented attack" on civic space.
 After months of uncertainty as to which arm of the government was behind the harrassment, CSOs recently learnt that the State Commission for Prevention of Corruption had ordered the inspections.

 At a press conference on 4th June 2017, the twenty-one affected CSOs demanded that the authorities clarify and revise the grounds on which they can inspect CSOs.
 They also called upon the new government to conduct an impartial inquiry into the unjustified political pressure placed on civil society under the previous government, declaring that:

 "...anti-corruption officials and state bodies have ways of checking if funds are questionable and do not need to harass organisations.
 Anti-corruption bodies just need to take data from the Central Registry or the Public Revenue Office where all projects are recorded to check the work, rather than initiating months of controls that cost money, organisations and citizens".